^

 2. Closed distraction osteosynthesis:

-• Gradual medical stretching - distraction - 2 months.
+• Gradual therapeutic stretching - distraction - 2 months.

 • Fixation – 4 months.

-4. Intraosseous resection and autologous plastics - 2,5 months.
+4. Intraosseous resection and autobone grafting – 2.5 months.

-On average, the final recovery of shoulder function occurs after 1-1,5 years.
+On average, final restoration of shoulder function occurs after 1-1.5 years.

-The humerus is affected by cystic tumors quite often, the method of treatment is determined by such criteria:
+The humerus is affected by cystic tumors quite often, the method of treatment is determined by the following criteria:

-• Type of cyst - solitary or aneurysmal.
-In the humerus, a CCM is more often identified - a solitary cyst that is characterized by a slow development, an asymptomatic course.
+• Cyst type - solitary or aneurysmal.
+In the humerus, SCC is most often detected - a solitary cyst, which is characterized by slow development and asymptomatic course.

 • Age of the patient.
 Children are most often treated conservatively.
-The operation is considered an extreme measure when there is no positive dynamics after standard conservative therapy.
+Surgery is considered an extreme measure when there is no positive dynamics after standard conservative therapy.

-• The size of the cyst and the corresponding complications in the form of a significant limitation of mobility of the shoulder and arm, the risk of fracture.
+• The size of the cyst and the corresponding complications in the form of significant limitation of mobility of the shoulder and arm, risk of fracture.

-Adult patients are most often treated with surgical methods, the humerus cyst is well liable to marginal resection, when the entire tumor capsule is removed and coagulation of its walls is carried out.
-Also in the treatment of the cyst of the shoulder, cryotherapy is also effective.
+Adult patients are most often treated with surgical methods; a humeral cyst responds well to marginal resection, when the entire tumor capsule is removed and its walls are coagulated.
+Cryotherapy is also effective in treating a humeral cyst.

-Conservative treatment is carried out in this way:
+Conservative treatment is carried out in the following way:

-• Local anesthesia of the shoulder zone is performed.
+• Local anesthesia of the shoulder area is performed.

-• The cyst is perforated, drained with a needle.
-Aspiration of the contents of the cavity is performed using a syringe.
+• The cyst is perforated and drained with a needle.
+Aspiration of the cavity contents is performed with a syringe.

-• The cavity of the cyst is washed with aminocaproic acid.
+• The cyst cavity is washed with aminocaproic acid.

-• In the cyst, a drug is administered that reduces the activity of fibrinolysis or the cyst is filled with bone matrix to a tight state (tight tamponade).
+• A drug that reduces the activity of fibrinolysis is injected into the cyst, or the cyst is filled with bone matrix to a tight state (tight tamponade).

-• The cyst is filled with a homogenate for 2-3 months.
+• The cyst is filled with homogenate within 2-3 months.

-It should be noted that none of the existing methods of treatment of bone cysts does not guarantee a disease-free outcome.
-The humerus cyst can reappear with the wrong tactic of surgical treatment, with technical errors during the operation in such a complex anatomical zone.
-The relapse rate is from 15 to 30%.
+It should be noted that none of the existing methods of treating bone cysts guarantees a relapse-free result.
+A humeral cyst may recur if the surgical treatment tactics are chosen incorrectly, or if there are technical errors during surgery in such a complex anatomical area.
+The relapse rate is 15 to 30%.

 You are reporting a typo in the following text: